seven1m/30-days-of-elixir/README.md

 **26-frank.exs** - Here we'll make a brief incursion into the land of macros.
 In this excercise, we'll build a web DSL with custom syntax.
 This first try we'll just use a macro to write a method. `quote`/`unquote` confounds a bit.

-**27-frank-2.exs** - This version of Frank is only a little better, but let's our path matches contain any character and utilizes pattern matching to grab the right handler method.
+**27-frank-2.exs** - This version of Frank is only a little better, but lets our path matches contain any character and utilizes pattern matching to grab the right handler method.
 But here we're still struggling with `quote`/`unquote` et al. What does it all mean?

 **28-frank-3.exs** - Macros are starting to make a little more sense now.
 The final version of Frank can handle patterns in the URL, e.g. `/foo/:id` and our macro code got simpler!